 Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.

-to be told if we have made a mistake whilst processing your data and we will self report breaches to the Commissioner
+- To be told if Publica have made a mistake whilst processing your data and Publica will self-report breaches to the Commissioner.

 How you can access, update or correct your information

-If you wish to see a copy of your records you should contact the Data Protection Officer (firstname.lastname@example.org).
-You are entitled to receive a copy of our records free of charge, within a month.
+If you wish to see a copy of your records you should contact the Data Protection Officer.
+You are entitled to receive a copy of your records free of charge, within a month.

-If you would like to know more about how we use your information, or if for any reason you do not wish to have your information used in any of the ways described in this leaflet, please tell us.
-Contact the Data Protection Officer.
+If you would like to know more about how Publica uses your information, or if for any reason you do not wish to have your information used in any of the ways described in this privacy notice, please contact the Data Protection Officer at firstname.lastname@example.org

 You can also complain to the Information Commissioner: https://ico.org.uk